 Cardiovasculer Surgery, Tepecik Education And Research Hospital,Health Science Universty, İzmir, Turkey

-Material and Methods: One hundred eighty-five symptomatic patients were operated under a median sternotomy with a cardiopulmonary bypass in a high-volume pandemic hospital.
-They were all outpatient and were COVID-negative.
-Strict precautions were taken.
+Methods: One hundred eighty-five symptomatic patients were operated under a median sternotomy with a cardiopulmonary bypass in our pandemic hospital.
+They were all outpatient and were COVID-negative and strict precautions were taken.

-Results: 185 patients were referred to cardiovascular surgery, including any type of cardiac operation.
-All patients were symptomatic due to primary disease.
-In-hospital mortality rate was seven times higher in those with Covid-19 (22.2%) and those without (3.4%) (p <0.0001).
+Results: 185 patients were referred to cardiovascular surgery for several type of cardiac operation.
+All patients were symptomatic due to primary cardiac disease.
+In-hospital mortality rate was seven times higher in those with Covid-19 (22.2%) while the non Covid-19 patients had a rate of (3.4%) (p<0.0001).

-Conclusion: Cardiac surgery is inevitable in symptomatic patients and can be done by choosing the risk of transmission against the risk of death.
+Conclusion: Cardiac surgery is inevitable in symptomatic patients and can be done even with the risk of transmission and death.
 The patient, cardiac surgeon, and healthcare team should be aware of the ongoing contamination time.

 Corresponding Author: Kemal Karaarslan, Türkiye